Knowledge Management Fund

 How to apply

-For those KMF'21 Window II projects that are invited to submit a full proposal (September 28th), the process and application forms are identical to Window I. Updated guidelines, formats, updated budget template and theme have been posted at the bottom of this page.
+Updated guidelines, formats, updated budget template and theme have been posted at the bottom of this page.
 Please note that budget proposals will only be accepted using this budget template.
-If you have any questions regarding the application process, please contact us at KMF@kpsrl.org.
+You can watch this budget proposal tutorial if you require any guidance.
+If you have any further questions regarding the application process, please contact us at KMF@kpsrl.org.

 Once a full project is approved, the Secretariat will contact the grantee to discuss deliverables, budgets, timelines, contingency planning and the division of labor between the Secretariat and the applicant(s) in more detail.
 What is agreed upon will be drawn up in an award letter and signed by the Secretariat and the applicant(s).